kalviumcommunity/Squad_49-Gaming-Laptop-Search/Readme.md

 * Sort laptops on the basis on type of internal graphic card.
 * Sort laptops on the basis on type of Ram.
 * Sort laptops on the basis on type of storage capacities.

+* Sort laptop on the basis of different companies.